sqlitecloud/docs/src/pages/docs/commands/rename-user.md

 ## Description

-The RENAME USER command is used to update an existing username to a new one.
+The RENAME USER command updates an existing username to a new one.

 ## Return